maiaacademy/workshop-day-modernizacao-aplicacoes/Readme.md

    > **Note**: The deployment of the custom ARM template takes about 30 minutes to complete.
 If the error indicates an issue with quotas in the region you selected for the resource group, you can delete the resource group, create a new resource group in a different region, and re-run the ARM template, or you can request a quota increase and then manually provision the missing resources.

-4. You can monitor the progress of the deployment by navigating to the **RG-MAC-AppModern** resource group in the Azure portal and then selecting **Deployments** from the left-hand menu.
+4. You can monitor the progress of the deployment by navigating to the **PartsUnlimited** resource group in the Azure portal and then selecting **Deployments** from the left-hand menu.
 The deployment should be named **Microsoft.Template**.
 Select the deployment item to view the progress of each individual component in the template.

 ## Project - Application Modernization